xying21/docsite/docs/reference/ckbaccount.md

 For example, the minimum CKB capacity requirement for a regular transaction is 61 [CKB](https://docs.nervos.org/docs/basics/glossary#shannon "One CKByte is equal to 100,000,000 Shannons.")
 (6,100,000,000 shannons), and the minimum CKB capacity requirement for a DAO deposit transaction is 102 CKB (10,200,000,000 shannons).

 Accounts on Testnet can request CKB capacity on [https://faucet.nervos.org](https://faucet.nervos.org/).
 Accounts on DEV chain can obtain CKB capacity by mining blocks as miners.
-For more information about getting CKB capacity, see **<Link to={useBaseUrl('/docs/preparation/createaccount#step-5-get-ckb-capacity-for-the-account-of-alice')}>step 5</Link>** of <Link to={useBaseUrl('/docs/reference/ckbaccount#create-the-accounts-by-using-ckb-cli')}>Create the accounts by Using ckb-cli</Link>.
+For more information about getting CKB capacity, see <Link to={useBaseUrl('/docs/lumos/preparation/createaccount#step-5-get-ckb-capacity-for-the-account-of-alice')}>**step 5**</Link> of <Link to={useBaseUrl('/docs/lumos/reference/ckbaccount#create-the-accounts-by-using-ckb-cli')}>Create the accounts by Using ckb-cli</Link>.

 :::